gianlucatruda/TUIdoist/README.md

 ## Requirements

-- Vim-like keybindings: hjkl movement, G/gg to go to bottom/top, space to check/uncheck tasks, '/' to search.
+- Vim-like keybindings: hjkl movement, G/gg to go to bottom/top, space to check/uncheck tasks.
 - Incredibly fast and responsive.
 - Beautiful UI in the terminal, using the terminal's colour scheme.
 - Robust to offline use (network and sync issues), with logic to avoid duplication or data loss